TokenMarketNet/walletconnect-wizard/README.md

 We are currently focusing on wallets that can directly interact with smart contracts and blockchain.
 Wallets that do only transfer-of-value only are out of the scope

+For Ethereum the wallet must pass all tests on [example.walletconnect.org](https://example.walletconnect.org)

+## Different wallet categories

+We can roughly classify how wallets and web services interact

+* Mobile wallets that connect to your service by reading a [WalletConnect](https://walletconnect.org) QR code on a desktop page
+* Desktop web browser extensions (MetaMask)
+* Wallet integrated in a desktop web browser (Opera, Brave)
+* Wallet integrated in a mobile browser (Opera for Android)
+* Mobile app that integrates a WebView web browser (Status.im)
+* Desktop wallet apps that connect via localhost socket (Scatter for EOS)

+Limitations between if your wallet integrates a browser or a browser integrates a wallet comes obvious when you try to interact with third party sign in services like Facebook and Google.

 # Wallet database entries

 * *id*: internal id